SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 design decisions into my own ideas for balance.

 General Game Changes:
+- standardized all land and water unique unit Elite upgrades to 800 food/wood, 500 gold, research time to 60 seconds
+- all unique archer-related and ship-related Elite upgrades have wood and gold costs
+- all other Unique Unit Elite upgrades have food and gold costs
+- standardized all Castle Age Crown techs costs to 400 food/wood, 300 gold, research time to 50 seconds
+- standardized all Imperial Age Crown techs costs to 600 food/wood, 400 gold, research time to 60 seconds
+- all building-related, archer-related, siege-related and ship-related Crown upgrades have wood and gold costs
-- all civilizations have access to Treadmill Crane
+- all other Crown upgrades have food and gold costs
 - enabled Monks, Monks with Relics, Petards, Saboteurs, Kings and Queens to load into Siege Towers and Rams
-- standardized all land and water unique unit Elite upgrades to 800 food/wood, 500 gold, research time to 60 seconds
-- All unique archer-related and ship-related Elite upgrades have wood and gold costs
-- All other Unique Unit Elite upgrades have food and gold costs
-- standardized all Castle Age Crown techs costs to 400 food/wood, 300 gold, research time to 40 seconds
-- standardized all Imperial Age Crown techs costs to 600 food/wood, 400 gold, research time to 50 seconds
-- All building-related, archer-related, siege-related and ship-related Crown upgrades have wood and gold costs
-- All other Crown upgrades have food and gold costs
 - updated many tech descriptions to give numeric descriptions of effects (to help with clarity of effects in game)
+- all civilizations have access to Treadmill Crane, except Spanish (sorry Deathmatch, I will get to you soon I promise!)

 Civ Specific Changes: